gautamgitspace/Geo-Tracker/README.md

 # Geo-Tracker
-An android based application that lets you track our current location.
+An android based application that lets you track your current location.
 Uses GPS by default.
 If GPS is turned off, fail-overs (prompts user) to Network Provider.
 Used this app in on-going research work at UB in Crowdsourced Cellular Network Performance Study Using Smartphones.